-“The atmosphere was constructive and the discussions were good,” Iran’s Deputy Foreign Minister Seyed Abbas Araghchi said after the meeting ended, adding that all of the parties other than the United States were “determined to save this deal.”
+“The atmosphere was constructive and the discussions were good,” Iran’s deputy foreign minister, Seyed Abbas Araghchi, said after the Sunday meeting ended, adding that all parties other than the United States — the other permanent, veto-wielding member of the Security Council — are still “determined to save this deal.”

-But the Trump administration unilaterally withdrew from the deal a year ago, assuring allies it was making the world a safer place.
-Then the Trump administration began reimposing harsh economic sanctions on Iran, undoing years of complex diplomacy waged during the Obama administration.
+The Trump administration unilaterally withdrew from the deal a year ago while assuring allies it was making the world a safer place.
+The United States began reimposing industrial and financial sanctions on Iran in August 2018, followed by bans on its oil exports and banking in November, undercutting years of complex diplomacy during the Obama administration.

-In May, Tehran announced plans to resume enriching uranium at higher levels if the other world powers would not accept new terms under the JCPOA.
-And at the start of this month, the U.N.’s International Atomic Energy Agency confirmed that Tehran breached a stockpile limit for low-level enriched uranium allowed under the deal.
+At the start of this month, the U.N.’s International Atomic Energy Agency confirmed that Tehran breached a stockpile limit for low-level enriched uranium under the deal.

-Iran is limited to enriching uranium to 3.67 percent, enough to fuel a commercial nuclear power plant, as part of the JCPOA.
-Weapons grade uranium has to be enriched to around 90 percent.
+The JCPOA limits Iran to enriching uranium to 3.67 percent, enough for a commercial nuclear power plant.
+Weapons grade uranium must be enriched to around 90 percent.
 Iran previously enriched uranium to 20 percent, which cuts in half the time it takes to get to 90 percent.

 — European External Action Service – EEAS 🇪🇺 (@eu_eeas) July 28, 2019